Astronomy in Rock Art. Boötes Seasons Marker in Negev rock art.

 Boötes as Seasons Marker rock art

-The Negev rock art in Fig.2 illustrates the utilization of astronomical knowledge through rock art.
-It showcases a repeating pattern of three similar figures arranged in a circular formation.
-These figures depict the Boötes constellation pose as it appears in different seasons.
-It is recognizable by its kite shape, the prominent star Arcturus located at its center symbolized by a dagger hanging from its belt, and the arms extended upwards,
+The Negev rock art in Fig. 2 demonstrates the use of astronomical knowledge through symbolic representations of the Boötes constellation across different seasons.
+It features a repeating pattern of three similar figures arranged in a circular formation, each depicting Boötes in a seasonal pose.
+The constellation is identifiable by its characteristic kite shape, with the bright star Arcturus at its center—symbolized by a dagger hanging from the belt—and arms extended upward.

 Rock Art of Boote's constellation poses at different seasons